davekimble2/PhotoEditor/README.md

 Installation:

-1.	extract the PhotoEditor folder and its contents to your filespace
+1. Download the files to /PhotoEditor folder in your filespace

 2. Edit .../PhotoEditor/photoeditor.wxphp configuration section to set your default path/folders, etc